Disclaimer:

 What Readiness Really Means in the Real World

-Reaching the point where you are ready to buy your first home is less about ticking boxes and more about building confidence through understanding.
-When you have a workable deposit strategy, stable income, manageable debt, the right mindset, and a clear plan, the leap into home ownership feels far less daunting.
+From Thinking About Buying to Taking Confident Action Reaching the point where you may be ready to buy your first home is less about ticking boxes and more about building confidence through understanding.
+When you have a workable deposit strategy, stable income evidence, manageable debt, the right mindset, and a clear plan, the leap into home ownership can feel less daunting.
+Instead of treating readiness as a yes-or-no question, focus on the evidence, options and trade-offs in front of you.
+Take our Home Readiness Quiz to find out where you stand, or book a consultation with one of our advisers to get personalised guidance, including what the advice covers and any fees or commissions that may apply.

 Frequently Asked Questions